Star-Bank-Project/ie-bank-infra-2024/docs/index.md

 **CI Description**

-The CI pipeline for the Vue.js-based frontend application automates the following steps, as defined in the ie-bank-frontend.yml workflow:
+The CI pipeline is in charge of development and integration as well as verification of the rest API implementation for the respective Vue.js based frontend applications.

 1. Dependency Installation:
 the jobs start with installing all required dependencies in a clean, consistent environment using npm ci.
 Then it ensure that all packages and dependicies are conssitent with what was outlined in the package-lock.json where version of the dependencies were defined.